 Childhood and Adolescence (6โ€“17)

 IQ scores become meaningfully stable and predictive from around age 7โ€“8 onwards.
 Before that, scores are highly variable and not reliable predictors of adult cognitive performance.
 The teenage years show rapid growth in fluid reasoning and processing speed as the prefrontal cortex matures โ€” a process that continues into the mid-twenties.
+IQ scores in childhood are moderately predictive of adult IQ โ€” a correlation of roughly 0.7 between IQ at age 10 and IQ at age 40 in longitudinal studies.
+Meaningful but not deterministic.
+Significant environmental enrichment or deprivation during development can move scores substantially.

 Young Adulthood (18โ€“35)

 This is the period of peak raw cognitive performance for most fluid abilities.
 Processing speed, working memory, and novel problem-solving are all at or near their biological maximum.
 This is the period when picking up genuinely new cognitive skills โ€” new languages, new mathematical frameworks, new domains of expertise โ€” is easiest and most efficient.
+Standard IQ tests normed on young adults tend to produce scores that most directly reflect raw cognitive capacity uncompensated by experience.
+A young adult's IQ score is probably the closest thing to a pure measure of cognitive potential that standardised testing can produce.

 Middle Adulthood (35โ€“60)

+This is the most misunderstood period for cognitive performance.
+Raw fluid abilities are in gradual decline โ€” but crystallised intelligence, domain expertise, and the practical judgment that comes from accumulated experience are growing.
+For most real-world cognitive tasks, overall competence is at or near its lifetime peak in this period.
 Research on professional expertise consistently finds that peak performance in complex domains โ€” medicine, law, science, executive leadership โ€” occurs in the forties and early fifties rather than the twenties and thirties.
-The efficiency gains from deep crystallized intelligence more than offset the modest processing speed losses in almost all meaningful real-world contexts.
+The efficiency gains from deep crystallised intelligence more than offset the modest processing speed losses in almost all meaningful real-world contexts.

 Later Adulthood (60+)

 After 60, fluid cognitive declines become more pronounced for most people.
 Processing speed, working memory, and novel problem-solving show measurable reductions compared to peak.
 However, the rate of decline varies enormously between individuals โ€” some people show minimal cognitive change into their seventies while others show significant decline in their early sixties.
+The single strongest predictor of maintained cognitive function in later life is cognitive engagement โ€” continued intellectual activity, learning, and challenge throughout midlife.
+The research on cognitive reserve suggests that people who built up greater intellectual engagement across their lives are substantially more resilient to age-related cognitive decline.

 What This Means For You Right Now

 If you are under 30, your fluid cognitive abilities are near their peak.
 Use this period to build foundational expertise in domains that matter to you.
 The ease with which new cognitive frameworks click right now will not last indefinitely.
+As the research on how to increase IQ shows, this is the highest-return window for deliberate skill-building in genuinely difficult domains.

 If you are between 35 and 60, stop thinking about cognitive decline and start thinking about leverage.
 Your accumulated knowledge and judgment are genuinely more valuable in most real-world contexts than raw processing speed.
 Invest in deepening your expertise rather than competing on speed with people a decade younger.

 If you are over 60, cognitive engagement is your primary tool.
 The research on neuroplasticity in later life consistently shows that continued intellectual challenge โ€” learning new things, solving novel problems, engaging seriously with complex ideas โ€” meaningfully slows the rate of cognitive decline.
 The brain responds to use at every age.
+At every life stage, the lifestyle factors most supported by research for maintaining cognitive performance are the same: regular aerobic exercise, quality sleep, stress management, social engagement, and sustained intellectual challenge.

 Take the free IQ test and get your current cognitive profile โ€” including a breakdown of your verbal, spatial, logical, and working memory performance.